VenziVi/DiffChecker/README.md

 # Diff Checker Tool

-diff checker is a tool that compares two .text files and finds the differences between them.
+Diff checker is a tool that compares two .text files and finds the differences between them.

+The program reads the file paths from the input arguments and prints the result to the terminal.